Pick the Best AIPick the Best AI Logo

 πŸ“ The Blogger

-Primary: Claude Sonnet 4 (polished, consistent prose; large context for voice)
+Primary: Claude Sonnet 4.6 (free) or Opus 4.8 on Pro (polished, consistent prose; large context for voice)

 Polished prose with less editing needed.
 Large context window maintains consistent tone across thousands of words.
 Extended Thinking mode for nuanced creative writing.